All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org. Text edited by Rosamie Moore.

 The only change to the buildings relates to Palazzo del Vicegerente which was largely modified by Pope Gregory XVI in 1838; today Piazza Colonna is the centre of Italian political life because Palazzo Chigi is the office and official residence of Presidente del Consiglio dei Ministri, the head of the government.
 Owing to security measures cars are not allowed to access the square and ralliers are prevented from disturbing the industrious activity of the prime minister and his staff.

 In 1589 Pope Sixtus V restored the column and freed it from any pagan significance ("ab omnia impietatem expurgatam") by placing a statue of St. Paul on its top.
-The inscriptions dictated by the pope say that the column was dedicated to Emperor Antoninus Pius by Emperor Marcus Aurelius, his adoptive son and successor; the column was known as Columna Antonini, perhaps because of the misinterpretation of fragments of inscriptions which made reference to Antoninus, whose name Marcus Aurelius associated with his own (see an inscription at Ostia which shows that this practice was adopted also by later emperors).
+The inscriptions dictated by the pope say that the column was dedicated to Emperor Antoninus Pius by Emperor Marcus Aurelius, his adoptive son and successor; the column was known as Columna Antonini, perhaps because of the misinterpretation of fragments of inscriptions which made reference to Antoninus, whose name Marcus Aurelius associated with his own.

 The column was built and dedicated to Marcus Aurelius after the emperor's death in 180 AD.
 At the time of its erection the pedestal of the column was higher than today as the level of the ancient Via Flaminia was some twenty feet below today's Via del Corso; the pedestal was decorated with reliefs which in part we know through Renaissance drawings; they were probably too badly damaged when the column was restored and they were erased.